 You may have heard people talking about something called Bitcoin Cash.
 And, contrary to what you might think, Bitcoin Cash is not the same as Bitcoin.
-In fact, there are a few Bitcoin and Bitcoin cash differences that you should know about.
+However, there are a few Bitcoin and Bitcoin cash differences that you should know about.

-If you’re interested in becoming a cryptocurrency expert, you definitely need to make sure you know the difference between Bitcoin and Bitcoin Cash.
-Let’s dive into Bitcoin vs Bitcoin Cash and go over what you need to know about these two cryptocurrencies.
+Suppose you’re interested in becoming a cryptocurrency expert.
+In that circumstance, you need to make sure you know the difference between Bitcoin and Bitcoin Cash.
+So let’s dive into Bitcoin vs. Bitcoin Cash and go over what you need to know about these two cryptocurrencies.
 Keep reading!

 What is Bitcoin?

 Let’s start by looking at Bitcoin.
-Bitcoin is a cryptocurrency that was first introduced in 2008 in a whitepaper that its author titled “Bitcoin: A Peer-to-Peer Electronic Cash System”.
-The mysterious author who published the paper made himself known only as Satoshi Nakamoto.
+Bitcoin is a cryptocurrency, first introduced in 2008.
+Its creator released a whitepaper titled “Bitcoin: A Peer-to-Peer Electronic Cash System,” raising the cryptocurrency to the world.
+Unfortunately, the mysterious author who published the paper made himself known only as Satoshi Nakamoto.

 Satoshi did not make his identity known.
-In fact, he became an elusive figure who disappeared shortly after publishing his whitepaper.
+Instead, he became an elusive figure who disappeared shortly after publishing his whitepaper.
 Today, it’s still unknown whether this is an individual or is a group of individuals.

 The whitepaper laid out the idea that Bitcoin is an uncontrolled, digital currency that anyone in the world can use.
 The idea was to create a decentralized currency that could eliminate the need for financial institutions.

-It also put a stop to the need for a middle man in transactions, making it possible to verify transactions by using the power of computing.
-On top of that, the paper made it clear that Bitcoin was a finite resource.
+Digital currency stopped the need for a middle man in transactions, making it possible to verify transactions by using the power of computing.
+The paper made it clear that Bitcoin was a finite resource.
 Unlike paper money, which governments can print continuously, Bitcoin would eventually run out.

 After Satoshi published the paper, Bitcoin still didn’t take off immediately.
-In fact, it wasn’t until 2009 that there were any recorded transactions using Bitcoin.
-However, the currency has increased significantly in value since that time.
+It wasn’t until 2009 that there were any recorded transactions using Bitcoin.
+Though, the currency has increased significantly in value since that time.
 Today, the value of Bitcoin continues to soar, drawing the attention of investors.

 What is Bitcoin Cash?

 Now that you understand Bitcoin, it’s time to dive into Bitcoin Cash.
-Bitcoin cash, although it might sound like it’s the same thing as Bitcoin, is actually a little bit different.
+Bitcoin Cash, although it might sound like it’s the same thing as Bitcoin, is a little bit different.

-The best way to think about Bitcoin Cash is to think about it as a spinoff of Bitcoin that was then turned into its own enterprise.
-This happens a lot in the stock market.
-When it happens, the shareholders receive a piece of the new company or receive some other sort of remuneration.
+The best way to think about Bitcoin Cash is to think about it as a spinoff of Bitcoin, turned into an enterprise.
+Frequently, shareholders receive a piece of the new company or some other sort of remuneration in the stock market.

 In the world of cryptocurrency, spinoffs are more commonly known as forks.
-Bitcoin Cash is a fork of Bitcoin that manifested in 2017.
-Anyone who already owned Bitcoin received the same amount in Bitcoin Cash as compensation.
+For instance, Bitcoin Cash is a fork of Bitcoin that manifested in 2017.
+As a result, anyone who already owned Bitcoin received the same amount in Bitcoin Cash as compensation.

-However, no one was able to buy Bitcoin after August 2017 and receive equal compensation of Bitcoin cash.
-This helped to keep the integrity of the different cryptocurrencies while still rewarding the original Bitcoin crew.
+Nonetheless, no one could buy Bitcoin after August 2017 and receive equal compensation of Bitcoin cash.
+This truth helped to keep the integrity of the different cryptocurrencies while still rewarding the original Bitcoin crew.

 Bitcoin Cash took on its own new set of rules.
 The creators of Bitcoin Cash saw it as a way of exchanging goods and services.
-The original Bitcoin community chose to view Bitcoin to store value, rather than its own medium.
+But, unfortunately, the original Bitcoin community chose to view Bitcoin to store value rather than its medium.

 In the new Bitcoin Cash model, this group increased the block size.
 That meant that the network could process more transactions and that the currency could begin to grow more quickly.